 - Are of ages 15 to 21 and have attempted at least one semester in a traditional high school (Special consideration is given to students from River Oaks and Mt.
-Vernon Middle Schools) - Student is failing or at-risk of failing several credits. - Student can be redirected by teachers and administrators within the traditional setting. - Student has demonstrated a history of building positive relationships with teachers in the referring school setting. - Student may have a desire to "catch up" (22 credits are needed to graduate) - Student may need flexible scheduling options (including evening program). - No history of severe or aggressive acting out, or behaviors requiring significant restrictive programming. - Student has limited access to additional support services within the referring school. - Student has demonstrated a positive response to smaller environments (if available) within the traditional setting. - Student may have extenuating life circumstances (homelessness, pregnancy, medical condition, etc.).
+Vernon Middle Schools) - Student is failing or at-risk of failing several credits. - Student can be redirected by teachers and administrators within the traditional setting. - Student has demonstrated a history of building positive relationships with teachers in the referring school setting. - Student may have a desire to "catch up" (22 credits are needed to graduate) - No history of severe or aggressive acting out, or behaviors requiring significant restrictive programming. - Student has limited access to additional support services within the referring school. - Student has demonstrated a positive response to smaller environments (if available) within the traditional setting. - Student may have extenuating life circumstances (homelessness, pregnancy, medical condition, etc.).